ably/ably-asset-tracking-js/CONTRIBUTING.md

 ## Contributing

-Unit tests are written in jest and can be run with `npm t`.
+Unit tests are written in jest and can be run with `npm test`.

 Integration tests are written in mocha and can be run from a local webserver using `npm run test:webserver`.
 They can also be run in Chromium, Webkit, and Firefox using `npm run test:playwright`.